AlibabaCloudDocs/ecs/intl.en-US/Images/Public image/Known issues.md

             -   For instances in VPCs, run the `bash fix_pypi.sh "mirrors.cloud.aliyuncs.com"` script.
             -   For instances in the classic network, run the `bash fix_pypi.sh "mirrors.aliyuncs.com"` script.
         4. Retry the pip operation.
-        The following section describes the content of the fix\_pypi.sh script:
+        The following section describes the fix\_pypi.sh script:

         ```
         #! /bin/bash